BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 BoldContacts is good for people experiencing vision disabiltiies, cognitive disabilties, or motor disabiltiies.
 The app displays each contact with a large photo, large text, and large buttons.

-BoldContacts started because my family members have Alzheimer's disease and Parkison's disease, and are unable to use the typical contacts app.
-My hope is BoldContacts helps them.
+BoldContacts started because our family members have Alzheimer's disease and Parkison's disease, and are unable to use the typical contacts app.
+Our hope is BoldContacts can help them.

 ## Screenshot